Skip to content

 run: |

-python train.py --data=${{ needs.prepare-data.outputs.dataset_path }}
+python train.py --artifact=${{ needs.build.outputs.artifact_path }}

 Environment Variables